You have reached The End. Now What?

-You’ve been writing forever, and you have completed your first draft (or maybe your fifth).
+You have been writing forever, and now, your first draft (or maybe your fifth) is complete.

 How do you know your story is ready to publish?